homeymusic/mami.codi.R/README.md

 the relative periodicity of chords. standard_deviation acts as the physiological limits mentioned by Oxenham, above.

-Considering that the spatial and temporal signals had two different physiological origins, we searched a two-dimensional standard_deviation space in order to match model predictions with the large-scale behavioral results.
-It turned out that the values that best matched large-scale behavioral results were always the same for temporal and spatial standard_deviation.
+Considering that the space and time signals had two different physiological origins, we searched a two-dimensional standard_deviation space in order to match model predictions with the large-scale behavioral results.
+It turned out that the values that best matched large-scale behavioral results were always the same for time and space standard_deviation.
 This might indicate that the physiological limitations are not specific to place signals or time signals separetely.
 But instead the limitation is higher in the auditory system after the signals have been passed along.

-That is to say, the limits that creates differences between temporal and spatial signals might not be frequency selectivity or phase locking but instead a limit of higher-level perception or pattern recognition, where estimates of the period of a complex signal is made from components.
+That is to say, the limits that creates differences between time and space signals might not be frequency selectivity or phase locking but instead a limit of higher-level perception or pattern recognition, where estimates of the period of a complex signal is made from components.